SimonIsCoding/fractol/README.md

 This project is part of the 42 curriculum and follows the school's coding standards and guidelines.

-## 👨‍💻 Author

-Created by [Your Name] as part of the 42 curriculum.

----
+> [!NOTE]

-**Note**: This version is specifically built for macOS and uses the MiniLibX graphics library.
+> **This version is specifically built for macOS and uses the MiniLibX graphics library.
 The program provides an interactive way to explore the fascinating world of mathematical fractals with real-time zooming and panning capabilities.